 A high priority is placed on the provision and practice of clinical supervision at YNHH.
-Predoctoral interns at YNHH receive a minimum four hours of supervision per week, where at least two of these hours are provided within the context of weekly individual supervision with full and part-time faculty members who have specific interests and expertise within the intern’s primary training placement.
-In addition, interns also participate in scheduled weekly small group clinical and/or research supervision meetings with other psychology trainees and program staff.
+Doctoral fellows at YNHH receive a minimum four hours of supervision per week, where at least two of these hours are provided within the context of weekly individual supervision with full and part-time faculty members who have specific interests and expertise within the fellow's primary training placement.
+In addition, fellows also participate in scheduled weekly small group clinical and/or research supervision meetings with other psychology trainees and program staff.

-Each intern is assigned a Primary Advisor for weekly supervision of assigned cases including individual, group, and family therapy.
-Primary advisors are permanent full-time faculty assigned to the same clinical program that the intern is assigned.
+Each fellow is assigned a Primary Advisor for weekly supervision of assigned cases including individual, group, and family therapy.
+Primary advisors are permanent full-time faculty assigned to the same clinical program that the fellow is assigned.
 In addition to formal weekly supervision, a major form of supervision is provided "in vivo" via modeling, treatment team meetings, and consultation.

-Interns are also assigned an individual Secondary Advisor and Clinical Supervisor who provide additional weekly clinical supervision for the entire training year.
-Through intensive supervision, interns also address issues of professional development and learn about the complexities of different roles within diverse treatment settings.
+Fellows are also assigned additional supervisors who provide weekly clinical supervision for the entire training year.
+Through intensive supervision, fellows also address issues of professional development and learn about the complexities of different roles within diverse treatment settings.

-A unique feature of the training at YNHH is that interns are also assigned the role of “peer supervisor” to junior trainees within their primary clinical placement.
+A unique feature of the training at YNHH is that fellows are also assigned the role of "peer supervisor" to junior trainees within their primary clinical placement.
 Typically, junior trainees are third or fourth year graduate students from regional doctoral psychology programs who are participating in clinical practicum placements at YNHH.
-As a “peer supervisor”, interns meet weekly with their supervisee and have the opportunity to develop basic skills as a clinical supervisor by processing this experience within the context of their own primary supervisory relationship.
+As a "peer supervisor", fellows meet weekly with their supervisee and have the opportunity to develop basic skills as a clinical supervisor by processing this experience within the context of their own primary supervisory relationship.